 In some situations, you might want to prevent certain packages from automatically updating when running

 pip-review --auto.
-This could be perhaps to avoid dependencies issues, a common problem.
+This could be perhaps to avoid dependency issues, a common problem.

 Its syntax and contents are identical to that of requirement files.
 There is one key difference: